Laser hair removal Contraindications

 Before starting a laser hair removal treatment, our practitionner needs to infor you about the contraindications.

 Keloids, (coloured or raised scars)

 In the majority of cases, you should avoid the use of lasers on these skin conditions as it is one of the most important laser hair removal contraindications.

 Lasers use cooling devises and we therefore do not recommend to use them on patients with urticaria.

 Chemical or powder burns

-The pigment around the tattoo absorbs the light and releases it as high thermal energy that causes burning.
+The pigment around the tattoo absorbs the light and releases it as high thermal energy causes burning.
 The proximity of the hair to the tattoo is critical.
 However, at Epilium & Skin we use a specific procedure and are able to treat areas that are relatively close to a tattoo.